cynic-net/ckssh/README.md

       already running.
 If an agent cannot be started ckset will exit with code `2`.

-  Adding `-v` will print all the compartment's configured keyfiles, noting which ones are present and absent in the agent.
+  Adding `-v`/`--verbose` will print all the compartment's configured keyfiles, noting which ones are present and absent in the agent.

 * `ckset [-f] [-n] COMPARTMENT-NAME`